During the programme

 Shakila is a lecturer at the master Data-driven Design as well as a researcher at the research group Human Experience & Media Design.

-She has an interdisciplinary background in experimental and computational studies of human learning and behavior, and has worked at several International Institutes in the past, including Max Planck Institute and Utrecht University.
+She has an interdisciplinary background in experimental and computational studies of human learning and behaviour, and has worked at several International Institutes in the past, including Max Planck Institute and Utrecht University.

 Jonas Moons